semuconsulting/pynmeagps/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**

-- The operating system you're using [e.g. Windows 11, MacOS Ventura, Ubuntu Lunar]
+- The operating system you're using [e.g. Windows 11, MacOS Sequoia, Ubuntu Noble]
-- The version of Python you're using (e.g. Python 3.11.4)
+- The version of Python you're using (e.g. Python 3.12.4)
 - The type of serial connection [e.g. USB, UART1]

 **GNSS/GPS Device (please complete the following information as best you can):**